google/differential-privacy/examples/zetasql/README.md

    trying this now, using Bazelisk and Homebrew could work.
 1. There is an issue with date time parsing in Macs.
 As a workaround, you can change the date time format to avoid "%I" and "%p".
-1. Windows is not a supported configuration.
+1. Windows is currently not a supported configuration.

 We will continue to publish updates and improvements to the library.
 Please [reach out](https://github.com/google/differential-privacy#reach-out) to us with any feedback.

+# Footnotes

+<a name="params">1</a>: All three privacy parameters, epsilon, delta, and kappa,
+*must* be specified for the ZetaSQL DP CLI to provide (ε, δ)-differential privacy, despite the ZetaSQL specification stating that some parameters are optional.